All systems go: Russian "Soyuz MS-25" spacecraft completes flight preparations

-The manned spacecraft is scheduled to launch on March 21
+Manned spacecraft launch – March 21

-The spacecraft underwent an author's inspection in the assembly and test facility at Site 254.
+The spacecraft underwent an author's inspection in the assembly and testing facility at Site 254.
 Roscosmos specialists carried out final checks, placed the main part of the cargo, and completed technological operations to roll on the head fairing and prepare the assembly and protection unit for launch readiness control.

 In addition, Roscosmos cosmonauts Oleg Novitsky and Ivan Wagner, Belarusian cosmonauts Marina Vasilevskaya and Anastasia Lenkova, and NASA astronauts Tracy Dyson and Donald Pettit attend daily classes on maintaining the onboard documentation of the Soyuz MS-25 manned transport spacecraft and the Russian segment of the ISS.